-Early Childhood Classrooms Social distancing will be observed in the District's early childhood classrooms to the greatest extent possible while permitting the necessary supervision required for young children.
-Student nap areas and play areas will be arranged to promote social distancing.
-During lessons in which it is educationally important for a teacher to be able to show facial expressions to model how to pronounce words, a teacher may utilize a clear face shield in lieu of a mask only for the limited time necessary, and only while strictly adhering to physical distancing recommendations.
+Early Childhood Classrooms

+Social distancing will be observed in the District's early childhood classrooms to the greatest extent possible while permitting the necessary supervision required for young children.
+Student nap areas and play areas will be arranged to promote social distancing to the extent possible.

-Self-Certification Symptom Screening
+Self-Certification Symptom Screening (Board Policy 9:30)

-To prevent the spread of COVID-19, all District staff members, parents/guardians of students, under the age of 18 (on behalf of those students), and students over the age of 18 must certify on a daily basis prior to arriving at a District property, that they/their student do not have any of the symptoms of COVID-19 listed below: Symptom Checklist Please identify whether you have any of the following symptoms.
+Self-certification To prevent the spread of COVID-19, all District staff members, parents/guardians of students, under the age of 18 (on behalf of those students), and students over the age of 18 must certify on a daily basis prior to arriving at a District property, that they/their student do not have any of the symptoms of COVID-19 listed below:

+Symptom Checklist

+Please identify whether you have any of the following symptoms.
 Please focus on new or unexpected symptoms (e.g., a chronic cough would not be a positive screen).

-- Fever of at least 100.4 degrees

-- New cough
+- Fever of at least 100.4 degrees - New cough

 - Shortness of breath or difficulty breathing

 - Fatigue from unknown cause

 - Muscle aches or body aches

 - New onset of moderate to severe headache

 - Sore throat

 - New loss of taste or smell

 - Vomiting or diarrhea